cal-data-eng/fa23/resources/assignment-tips.md

 psql postgresql://127.0.0.1:5432/imdb_lecture
 ``

+If no database has been created:
+* You will likely get this error:
+`psql: error: connection to server at '127.0.0.1', port 5432 failed: FATAL:  database "imdb_lecture" does not exist"`
-If no database has been created, you can still connect to the server and list databases, etc., as follows:
+* In this case, you can still connect to the server and list databases, etc., as follows:
   ``
   psql postgresql://127.0.0.1:5432
   ``
+* However, you won't be able to see any relations, because this default connection cannot access what's in `imdb_lecture`.
+* To create the `imdb_lecture` database, see the corresponding Jupyter notebook and run the cells that contain commands such as `CREATE DATABASE`.

 ### Closing a database connection
 `\q`: This exits out of the `psql` program and also closes your current connections.